tvdboom/ATOM/README.md

 * New [Voting](https://tvdboom.github.io/ATOM/user_guide/#voting) and [Stacking](https://tvdboom.github.io/ATOM/user_guide/#stacking) ensemble techniques.
 * New [get_class_weight](https://tvdboom.github.io/ATOM/API/ATOM/atomclassifier/#get-class-weight) utility method.
 * Added the `sample_weight` parameter to the [score](https://tvdboom.github.io/ATOM/API/predicting/score) method.
-* New ways to initialize the data in the `training` instances.
+* New ways to initialize the data in the trainers.
 * The `n_rows` parameter in [ATOMLoader](https://tvdboom.github.io/ATOM/API/ATOM/atomloader) is deprecated in
   favour of the new data input formats.
 * The `test_size` parameter now also allows integer values.